-Now, the type of oil you use will enhance the flavor (such as olive oil).
-Or you could use just regular vegetable or canola oil.
-What ever taste you prefer.
-And you can do all kinds of fancy things with them in recipes after you’ve made them.
-But this is just the basic how-to-roast instructions.
+Now, the type of oil you use can enhance the flavor, such as olive oil.
+But you could also use regular vegetable oil or canola oil.
+Whatever taste you prefer.
+And you can do all kinds of fancy things with with the roasted red peppers in recipes after you’ve made them.
+But this is just the basic “how to make roasted red peppers” instructions.

 First, wash your peppers and then coat them in oil.
 Smother them.
 Make them glisten and shine.

-Place them on a baking dish (with sides to catch any goop).
+Place the red peppers on a baking dish.
 Make sure every little inch is covered in oil.
-AND make sure you’ve removed all stickers.
 You could use a pastry brush for this, but I was going for the multi-tasking-hand-moisturizing-manicure-while-cooking.
 Some recipes say to just pop ’em in the oven or on the grill plain without oil, but I think this gives the red peppers a softer texture and better flavor.

-They’ll need to cook for about 45 minutes, but keep a watchful eye on them!
-The goal is for the skin to char and get blackened.
-When it does, you’ll need to rotate them with tongs.
+The red peppers will need to cook for about 45 minutes, but keep a watchful eye on them!
+The goal is for the skin to char and carmelize a bit.
+When it does, you’ll need to rotate the red peppers with tongs.

 These look just about done …